I own a small construction company and employ four builders. I go though a lot of equipment, and I enjoy writing reviews. on them.

 A) Good question.
 It's recommended for cold water only.
 Some pressure washers will take up to 60 degrees, but you may breach your warranty if you try this.

-A) It used the well known ceramic piston Triplex pump.
+A) It uses the well-known ceramic piston Triplex pump.
 Most pressure washers in this price category use the inferior Axial pump.

 Q) Can I use Chlorox through the pressure washer to clean the outside of my log cabin?